usbalbin/CPP-GameEngine/README.md

 # RayTracer
 Reverse Ray Tracer for rendering graphics using CPU or GPU via OpenCL.

+##IMPORTANT

+- YOU MUST UNZIP THE LIB FILE IN "dependencies\libs\x64\wxWidgets\wxmsw31ud_core.zip" to be able to compile the GameLauncher.

 ## TODO:
 - Rename "Object" struct to "Mesh"